 Moss is able to grow on trees and other surfaces because it has spores that can attach themselves to the tree bark and can grow in any direction.

-But the main reason moss grows on trees is because it has water and nutrients that are collected from the leaves and bark of a tree.
+But the main reason moss grows on trees is that it has water and nutrients that are collected from the leaves and bark of a tree.

 Why moss Likes To Grow On Trees: